bowser0000/SkyblockMod/README.md

 - /setkey <key> - Sets API key.
 - /getkey - Returns key set with /setkey.
 - /loot <zombie/spider/wolf> - Returns loot received from slayer quests.
-- /display <zombie/spider/wolf/off> - Text display for slayer tracker.
+- /display <zombie/spider/wolf/fishing/off> [winter] - Text display for slayer tracker. /display fishing winter displays winter sea creatures instead.
 - /move <coords/display> <x> <y> - Moves text display to specified X and Y coordinates.
 - /slayer [player] - Uses API to get slayer xp of a person.
 If no name is provided, it checks yours.
 - /skills [player] - Uses API to get skill levels of a person.
 If no name is provided, it checks yours.